Guruvayur temple to convert its silver stock into gold | Law-Order

 In an RTI reply, the authorities of the temple said it had 263.637 kg of gold comprising precious stones and coins, and nearly 20,000 gold lockets.

-The centuries-old shrine, where Lord Vishnu is worshipped as Krishna, attracts thousands of people from across the country every year.
+The centuries-old shrine, where Lord Vishnu is worshipped in the avatar of Krishna, attracts thousands of people from across the country every year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)